From Brands, to Social Media, to Chatbots, Target is Everything

-Tell a Harley owner the machine they’re riding is dangerous, and see that little smile appear.
+Tell a Harley owner their bike is dangerous, and see them smile.
 Hell yeah.
 Risk is nothing to the Hog Jockey.
-Bring on that adrenaline rush – and that aura of toughness.
+Bring on that adrenaline – and that aura of toughness.

-Tell a Toyota driver the car they’re driving is dangerous and watch your share price plummet.
+But tell a Toyota driver their car is dangerous, and watch your share price plummet.
 Unreliability and flawed design isn’t what Toyota owners want to talk about.

-Point being, the same understood fact can be a negative to one customer, a positive to the other.
+Here’s the point.
+The same feature can be a negative to one customer, a positive to the other.

 What Are You Really Selling?

-As you know from your marketing, “what you’re really selling” usually isn’t what the packet says.
+As you know from your marketing, “what you’re really selling” usually isn’t what’s on the packet.

 It’s the Key to Customer Loyalty

-This kind of brand thinking, that guides everything from R&D to advertising, is done particularly well by big, successful companies.
+This kind of brand thinking, shaping everything from R&D to advertising, is done particularly well by big, successful companies.
 Of course.
 That’s why they’re big and successful.
-But in an age where customer loyalty is no longer just about repeat sales, but a crucial element of organic marketing, the principles can, and should, be applied to small business.

-The potential, with the right expertise, is big.
-After all, Coke, Harley and Toyota built their customers’ loyalty through mass media with often hit-and-miss targeting, a few demographic and psychographic audience statistics.
-Facebook collects between 30,000-60,000 data points on its users (bit of a privacy issue, of course) as part of its ad optimising.
+Its potential is huge.
+After all, Coke, Harley-Davidson and Toyota built their brands through mass media with much less sophisticated audience data.
+Facebook collects 20,000-60,000 data points on its users as part of its ad optimising.

-If ever there was a marketing cliché, it’s the Meaningful Conversation.
-The term gets thrown about without much thought beyond its role in achieving a campaign objective.
+It’s a marketing cliché: the Meaningful Conversation.
+The term gets thrown around without much thought beyond its role in achieving a campaign objective.

-But ask Conversologie’s director and Chief Conversologist Jam Mayer about meaningful conversation and she’ll give it real context.
-As a call centre manager, and later director, Jam would build teams that consistently won five-star customer ratings.
+But ask Conversologie’s director Jam Mayer about meaningful conversation and she’ll give it real context.
+As a call centre manager, Jam would build teams that consistently won five-star customer ratings.
 The trick?